 Also, natural supplements can help.
 We like 5-HTP for serotonin support.
 50-100mg per day is a good place to start.
 If there are sleep issues, taking it before bed can help improve melatonin status because after 5-HTP converts to serotonin, it then converts to melatonin.

-What about raw food?
+What about raw food for fibromyalgia treatment?

 A small study involving 30 patients was done trialling a mostly raw, pure vegetarian diet (13).
 Participants ate raw fruits, salads, carrot juice, tubers, grain products, nuts, seeds, and a dehydrated barley grass juice product.
 19 of the 30 participants experienced significant improvement in all symptoms (13).
 At 7 months, these people were no longer statistically different from norms for women ages 45–54, apart from the symptom of bodily pain (13).
 This was the symptom that responded least well to the raw diet.

-What about going gluten-free?
+What about going gluten-free for fibromyalgia treatment?

 One study looked at people suffering from FM, as well as IBS.
 Amongst their study sample, 7 were women who also had (previously undiagnosed) celiac disease.
 After 1 year on a gluten-free diet, these participants experienced significant improvement in FM symptoms.
 The authors of the study believe that this indicates an underlying food hypersensitivity-related mechanism (14).